 The Committee has established subcommittees to further explore specific areas of interest.
 The current subcommittees are:

 - Finance and Infrastructure Subcommittee

-- Regulatory Subcommittee
+- Workforce Development Subcommittee

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.